The Loneliness of the Long-Distance Protagonist

-By way of example, let’s look at the history of Marvel’s X-Man, Cyclops, Scott Summers.
+By way of example, let’s look at the history of Marvel Comics' X-Man, Cyclops, Scott Summers.
 When we first meet Scott, he is crafted along standard protagonist lines: he is someone who bears a loss or carries a burden.
 In Scott’s case, this is his mutant ‘defect’, an inability to control powerful optic blasts, which he masters to some degree by wearing special ‘ruby quartz’ glasses, but which makes him introverted and cut off from social interactions.
-In the first era of X-Men stories, this works perfectly: he is an ideal protagonist, someone with whom the often-bespectacled comic book reader can identify, his troublesome ‘super power’ being both a blessing and a curse.
+In the first era of X-Men stories, this works perfectly: he is an ideal protagonist, someone with whom the often-bespectacled comic book reader (like me) can identify, his troublesome ‘super power’ being both a blessing and a curse.

 That was over fifty years ago.
 It is the nature of the comics world -and an underlying cause of its malaise- that superheroes must continue in time and have more and more ‘adventures’.
 Thus, decades from this ideal beginning, Cyclops as a character has gone through convolutions which go beyond the realistic and even the ridiculous, including (by no means exclusively) the following:

 early on, he becomes romantically attracted to Jean Grey and becomes the X-Men’s field leader.